-GC-200 is said to be the most dangerous road in Spain.
-It’s an exhilarating drive with stunning coastal and mountain scenery located in Gran Canaria.
+GC-200 is said to be the most challenging road in Spain.
+It’s an exhilarating drive with stunning coastal and mountain scenery located in the west region of Gran Canaria Island.
 It's also one of Europe's top drives with cliff edge moments.
 The road has it all from hairpin bends to sheer cliff-edge drops.

 Tucked away within the Parque Natural de Tamadaba, the road is totally paved and clings to the cliffs for 25kms or more at a height of about 200 to 900 meters.
 There is just enough room for 2 vehicles to pass (trucks blow their horns going round corners and there has to be some juggling over passing).
 The road has it all, from hairpin bends to sheer cliff-edge drops.
 It's normal for your palms to sweat looking at those photos, imagine what it must have been like before the barriers.
 The first protections were built in the 1970’s, but before more than 40 people died.
 But the tiny brick wall at the edge of the road is not going to stop your vehicle from going over.
 The road is said to have 365 turns.
 It can be closed anytime because the wind or the rain.
 It tests the skill, and courage, of any driver.
 Landslides can occur anytime (more than 150 every year), especially during rainy seasons, forcing the authorities to close the road several times every year.
 Road closures can be frequent, so check conditions before travelling to this area.
 Local government is suggesting to close the road due its dangerousness.

 How long is the GC-200 road?